-Practically speaking, if you are in a position where you need to be able to have flexibility with your visitation time it is probably for the best that you attempt to work out a settlement with your spouse rather than to leave your case to a judge.
+Practically speaking, if you are in a position where you need to be able to have flexibility with your visitation time it is probably for the best that you attempt to work out a settlement with your spouse rather than leave your case to a judge.
 The reason being is that you and your spouse will be able to come up with a much more flexible agreement together than you could get from a judge.
-The judge does not have the ability to take into account all of the factors relevant to your case, in comparison to you and your spouse.
+The judge cannot take into account all of the factors relevant to your case, in comparison to you and your spouse.

 This may cause you to do a double-take, at first glance.
 Didn’t you just sit through a day or two-day trial with the judge?
-You would assume that the judge would be able to pick up on every subtlety that you and your spouse are aware of by virtue of the fact that she has been in the same room as you two for a couple of days.
+You would assume that the judge would be able to pick up on every subtlety that you and your spouse are aware of because she has been in the same room as you two for a couple of days.
 That assumption would be incorrect.
 Not only do judges not pick up on those subtle factors that can have a huge impact on custody cases, but they have many more considerations to make than just coming up with a visitation schedule that suits you perfectly.

 A right of first refusal

 In situations where you and your child’s other parent can get along relatively well and one of you has a very flexible schedule, it may make sense to implement what is known as a right of first refusal in the custody agreements made in your case.
-A right of first refusal allows one parent to contact the other parent in the event that a visitation period has to be missed for an emergency.
-That other parent then would have the ability to elect to take possession of the child during a period of time that is not allotted to him or her in the child custody orders.
+A right of first refusal allows one parent to contact the other parent if a visitation period has to be missed for an emergency.
+That other parent then would have the ability to elect to take possession of the child during a period that is not allotted to him or her in the child custody orders.

 Let’s go over an example to illustrate this point a little more clearly.
 Consider a situation where you have a traditional 9-5 job and a great deal of flexibility in your schedule on the weekends.
 If your ex-spouse is a physician who works odd hours at hospitals it may be helpful to have a right of first refusal included in your divorce decree.
-The right of first refusal would order that your ex-spouse contact you in the event that he anticipates needing to be away from your child for a period lasting eight hours or more at a time in order to allow you the opportunity to take possession of your child during this time period.
+The right of first refusal would order that your ex-spouse contact you if he anticipates needing to be away from your child for a period lasting eight hours or more at a time to allow you the opportunity to take possession of your child during this period.
 You can elect to take possession of your son or decline to do so.

 Denying access to a parent and supervised visitation will be discussed in great detail in tomorrow’s blog post

-Given that we have introduced the topic of atypical visitation arrangements in today's blog post, I figure that we can continue on with this subject in tomorrow's as well.
-In some divorce and child custody cases, it is necessary for a parent's visitation rights to be restricted or done in a supervised environment.
-If this is a topic that is relevant to you then I suggest you return to our blog tomorrow in order to find out more.
+Given that we have introduced the topic of atypical visitation arrangements in today's blog post, I figure that we can continue with this subject in tomorrow's as well.
+In some divorce and child custody cases, a parent's visitation rights must be restricted or done in a supervised environment.
+If this is a topic that is relevant to you then I suggest you return to our blog tomorrow to find out more.